codepath/android_guides/Design-Support-Library.md

 3. [[NavigationView|Fragment-Navigation-Drawer]] - An easier way to provide a modern navigation drawer from the left with a header and a series of navigation items.
 4. [[SnackBar|Displaying-the-Snackbar]] - Shown on the bottom of the screen and contains text with an optional single action.
 They automatically time out after the given time length by animating off the screen.
 5. [TextInputLayout](http://developer.android.com/reference/android/support/design/widget/TextInputLayout.html) - Float the hint above any text field as the user is entering information.
-6. [[CoordinatorLayout|Handling-Scrolls-with-CoordinatorLayout]] - Provides an additional level of control over touch events between child views
+6. [[CoordinatorLayout|Handling-Scrolls-with-CoordinatorLayout]] - Provides an additional level of control over touch events between child views.
-7. [AppBarLayout](http://developer.android.com/reference/android/support/design/widget/AppBarLayout.html) allows your toolbar and other views to react to scroll events.
-[CollapsingToolbarLayout](http://developer.android.com/reference/android/support/design/widget/CollapsingToolbarLayout.html) extend this to allow the toolbar to collapse as the user scrolls through a view.
+     * [AppBarLayout](http://developer.android.com/reference/android/support/design/widget/AppBarLayout.html) allows your toolbar and other views to react to scroll events.
+     * [CollapsingToolbarLayout](http://developer.android.com/reference/android/support/design/widget/CollapsingToolbarLayout.html) extend this to allow the toolbar to collapse as the user scrolls through a view.

 ### Sample Code